What is Load Testing?

 - Many of the load testing tools are licensed and charge a good amount of money for the license.

-- Even in case of free and open-source tools like JMeter, a load testing environment is required which should be as close to the production environment setup as possible.
+- Even in the case of free and open-source tools like JMeter, an environment is required which should be as close to the production environment setup as possible.
 This again leads to additional resources and costs.

 - Load test script creation requires scripting knowledge of the language supported by the tool.

-- Incorrectly configured or scripted load test plan/script can lead to false performance issues which take a considerable amount of time and resource.
+- Incorrectly configured or scripted load test plan/script can lead to false performance issues which take a considerable amount of time and resources.

 Performance testing and Load Testing – Are the same?